Skip to main content

 Search query

 The search query consists of two parts.
-The first one is just a simple free text for which is searched in the index.
+The first one is just a simple free text that is searched in the index.
 The second component is a list of tags.
-Here you define very precise the query by including and excluding tags.
-You can use the following shortcuts to add, remove or exclude certain tags.
+Here, you can define a more precise query by including and excluding tags.
+You can use the following shortcuts to add, remove, or exclude certain tags:

-• + - will add the tag in the Must contain all of the tags field - logical AND
+• + - Will add the tag to the Must contain all of the tags field - logical AND

-• - - will add the tags in the None of these tags field - logical exclusion
+• - - Will add the tag to the None of these tags field - logical exclusion

 Searching for tags